 Dutch Logic PhD Day 2022

-The VvL invites PhD students in logic to register for the first-ever Dutch Logic PhD day to take place on the 1st of July, 2022 (co-hosted by The Dutch Research School of Philosophy (OZSW)) in Utrecht.
+The first-ever Dutch Logic PhD day took place on the 1st of July, 2022 (co-hosted by The Dutch Research School of Philosophy (OZSW)) in Utrecht.
+It was a great success, and we hope it will become a yearly tradition.

 Date and location: July 1st, 2022, Utrecht University (room 021, Janskerkhof 2-3, Utrecht).